Yerlan31/SecretsFromJenkinsToVault/README.md

 A sample of Jenkinsfile written on Groovy.
 The goals are:
 - to retrieve credentials from second Jenkins Instance to Hashicorp Vault .
-- retrieve secrets from AnsibleVault to Hashicorp Vault
+- to retrieve secrets from AnsibleVault to Hashicorp Vault